-Review scores and comments will be collated and all applications will be discussed at a review panel meeting.
-The review panel will select which applications should proceed to the next stage.
+Review scores and comments will be collated, and all submitted applications will be discussed at a review panel meeting.
+Scientific and PPI reviewers will all attend the panel meeting.
+The review panel will select which applications should proceed to interview.

 Applicants will be informed of the outcome by email.
 Reviewer feedback will be available to all applicants.